 One of the first things that everyone will tell you is to increase your deductibles.
 When you are doing this, make sure to consider the pros and cons.
 I looked into raising my deductibles, but when I calculated the savings, it would mean that I would need to go 5 years without a claim to make it worth it.
 While I’ve only had one claim in the past 3 years, I’d rather pay a little extra each month than have to pay a lot unexpectedly.
 If you are trying to save a few bucks though, this may be a great way to pad your wallet.
 Just don’t put yourself in a risky position by cutting back too much or lowering your protection.

 Another great tip that goes against conventional wisdom is to shop around every year or two.
 The reason is that car insurance providers offer the best rates not to the loyal customers, but to new customers.
 While I hate to see this happen, I know this is the case because people are too lazy to shop around.
 If more people compared car insurance prices on a regular basis, I imagine we’d start to see lower prices for long-term customers.
-There are services available to compare your car insurance online easily in few clicks; a good example of such service would be iSelect in Australia.

 Another thing you can do to slowly lower your cost is to drive safely.
 This means avoiding talking or texting when you are driving, even though it may be very tempting.
 It also means anticipating the unsafe drivers before they can put you at danger.
 It may seem like an inconvenience to drive a few miles per hour slower, but if it keeps you from getting in an accident, it is worth it.